-Notes: (i) Vmax and Vmin are post-continency maximum and minimum system voltages, respectively, specified in Section 2.4.3 of ORTAC. (ii) Vnom is nominal voltage, which is 500 kV, 230 kV, 115 kV for voltage levels 500 kV, 230 kV and 115 kV, respectively.
+Notes: (i) Vmax and Vmin are post-continency maximum and minimum system voltages, respectively, specified in Section 2.4.3 of ORTAC. (ii) Vnom is nominal RMS voltage, which is 500 kV, 230 kV, 115 kV for voltage levels 500 kV, 230 kV and 115 kV, respectively.

 Figure 1 | Voltage Ride-Through Requirement

-During a system disturbance causing voltage depression, the load supplied by the UPSs at the project shall only reduce active power consumption proportional to voltage sag for the POI voltage between 0.5 and 0.8 pu and may cease to withdraw power from the system only when the POI voltage goes below 0.5 pu.
+During a system disturbance causing voltage depression, the UPS loads are allowed to switch to UPS supply and thus reduce its active power withdrawal from the system.
+The reduction of its active power withdrawal from the system shall be limited to an amount that is proportional to voltage sag when the POI voltage goes between 0.5 and 0.8 pu.
+The UPS loads may cease to withdraw power from the system when the POI voltage goes below 0.5 pu.

-Switching to UPS supply while ceasing to withdraw power from the system is not allowed for voltage rise at the POI, for voltages up to 5% above the maximum continuous voltage (corresponding to physical voltages 578 kV, 263 kV, 133 kV for voltage levels 500 kV, 230 kV and 115 kV, respectively).
+The UPS loads are not allowed to switch to UPS supply for voltage rise at the POI during the ride-through period.

-After the system disturbance is cleared and the POI voltage recovers within the ORTAC post-contingency voltage range, the project shall restore its active power withdrawal from the system to the level that exists prior to the system disturbance within a restoration time that is set to 1 second by default and configurable by the IESO based on system assessments.
+If the whole or partial UPS loads at the project are switched to the UPS supply during voltage depression, after the system disturbance is cleared and the POI voltage recovers within the ORTAC post-contingency voltage range, the UPS loads shall restore its active power withdrawal from the system to the level that exists prior to the system disturbance within a restoration time that is set to 1 second by default and configurable by the IESO based on system assessments.

-No ramp rate limitations shall be applied to restrict the project's response rate to recover its active power.
+The load ramp rate limitations specified in Section 6.6 for normal operation shall not be applied to restrict the project's response rate when restoring active power to the UPS loads.
+However, other ramp rate limitations required for equipment protection may be implemented provided that the required restoration time is achieved.

+The non-UPS loads at the project shall remain connected to the system during and after the system disturbance.
+Due consideration will be given to inherent limitations of small motors for cooling and mechanical loads which are allowed to be tripped when POI voltage goes below 0.35 pu.
+Tripping these small motors shall not restrict the operation or delay the restoration of other IT loads after the system disturbance.

-During and following the system disturbance, the project shall not be switched to the backup generation supply unless the disturbance trips the project by configuration.
+During and following the system disturbance, the project, both UPS and non-UPS loads, shall not be switched to the off-grid backup generation supply unless the disturbance trips the project by configuration.

 If the project has been switched to the backup generation supply, it shall not be reconnected automatically without the IESO’s approval.
+The load ramp rate limitations specified in Section 6.6 shall be complied with when restoring active power during reconnection.

 Frequency Ride-through

 The connection applicant shall ensure that the project has the capability to ride-through frequency disturbance of the magnitude and duration specified in Table 2 and Figure 2.
 During the frequency disturbance, the project shall maintain its active power consumption at the level prior to the disturbance.
-The use of UPS is not allowed during the ride-through period.
+Switching to UPS supply is not allowed during the ride-through period.

 Table 2 | Frequency Ride-Through Capability Requirement